Rules of TRAMPRENNEN

 In the case two teams arrive at the exact same time, both are awarded the same ranking and the next following rank is skipped.

 Teams can receive extra-point for special actions on the road.
-More information will follow soon.
+More information will follow at the starting points.

 Day off and buffer day